openvinotoolkit/openvino/docs/optimization_guide/nncf/introduction.md

 @endsphinxdirective

 ## Introduction
 Training-time model optimization is a way to get a more efficient and HW-friendly model when applying optimization methods with fine-tuning.
+It can help when the [post-training optimization](@ref pot_introduction) does not provide the desired accuracy or performance results.
 OpenVINO&trade; does not have training capabilities but it provides a Neural Network Compression Framework (NNCF) tool that can be used to integrate training-time optimizations supported by OpenVINO in the training scripts created using 3rd party frameworks, such as PyTorch or TensorFlow 2.

 To apply training-time optimization methods you need:
 - A floating-point model in the framework representation.